mishalhossin/Discord-AI-Chatbot/README.md

 # Discord-Chat-bot 🤖
+## ⚠️ This uses GPT-4 so it will be slow on response

 This is a Python-based Discord chat bot that uses the discord.py library.
 It can respond to messages, change its profile picture, and provide latency information.
 It also utilizes the [Imaginepy](https://github.com/ItsCEED/Imaginepy) for generating midjourney like images.